olafkfreund/codes-server-on-K8s/README.md

 # code-server on Kubernetes

-code-server is VS Code running on a remote server, accessible through the browser. https://github.com/cdr/code-server
+This is change to fit the ARM64 architecture for Pi4+ code-server is VS Code running on a remote server, accessible through the browser. https://github.com/cdr/code-server

 Authentication default password is `P@ssw0rd`.